Constrained State Estimation -- A Review: Unconstrained State Estimation

 \subsection{Moving Horizon Estimation (MHE)}

-Moving horizon estimation (MHE) is an optimization approach used to estimate the unknown states.
-The MHE employs an iterative procedure that relies on linear programming or nonlinear programming to find the desired solution.
+Moving horizon estimation (MHE) is an optimization approach that can be used to estimate the unknown system state \cite{Rao_MHE_2001}, \cite{Rao_MHE_2002}, \cite{Rao_MHE_2003}, \cite{Shao_JProcCon_Optimization_2010}.
+MHE employs an iterative procedure that relies on linear or nonlinear programming to find the desired solution, i.e., the system state.
 For maximum \emph{a posteriori} estimate, the state estimation problem can be expressed as:

 For a moving horizon of size $ h \in \{0,t\} $, we can determine

 Using Markovian assumption and Bayes rules, we get